aidanhiggans/Quant-Finance-Projects/README.md

 # Markowitz Model - Modern Portfolio Theory

 ## Project Overview
-This project implements the **Markowitz Model - one of the fundamental models of Modern Portfolio Theory**, using Python to construct,simulate and optimize investment portfolios
+This project implements the **Markowitz Model - one of the fundamental models of Modern Portfolio Theory**, using Python to construct, simulate and optimize investment portfolios

 The model uses **Monte Carlo simulations** to generate thousands of random portfolios, evaluates their performance (expected return, volatility, and Sharpe ratio), and identifies:
 - The **optimal portfolio** (maximizing Sharpe ratio)